 After 9,135 days of confinement in federal prisons of every security level, my wife, Carole, picked me up on August 13, 2012.
-We married inside of a prison visiting room a decade before, but that morning was a first time we’d ever alone together.
+We married inside of a prison visiting room a decade before, but that morning was the first time we’d ever alone together.
 Unfortunately, we weren’t going to be alone for long.
 Authorities gave me a three-hour pass to drive from the federal prison in Atwater to a halfway house in the Tenderloin district in San Francisco.

 Prior to arriving at the halfway house, I had heard a lot about it.
 Several friends that I had known while I was in prison transitioned to the same halfway house in San Francisco, so I had lots of feedback from them.
 None of it was good.
 They complained about the neighborhood, describing the Tenderloin as being one of the worst in the city.
 Many homeless people lived outside the halfway house.
 People urinated and defecated in the streets.
 There was a robust market for street drugs.
 Besides the immediate vicinity outside of the halfway house, they said, inside was just as bad.